 The feature allows you to translate into Russian and listen to native speakers and translators.

-Best Privacy-Focused Alternative to Google Search Engines
+Best Privacy-Focused Alternative Search Engines

 With that said, let’s explore the list…

-Brave
+7. Brave Search

 Brave Search is an independent search engine that pulls results (up to 92%) from its database.

-If you need 100% privacy, you can toggle the Anonymous local search off.
+If you need 100% privacy, you can toggle the Anonymous local Search off.
 This will allow you to search without revealing your IP or other helpful information.

 Discussion